 The purpose of the Doctor of Philosophy in Nursing program is:

 - To prepare scientists capable of generating rigorously tested knowledge that contributes to the positive development of individuals, families, communities, society and the discipline of nursing.

-- To prepare nursing scholars who will test, generate and extend knowledge related to individuals’, families’, and communities’ self-care and caregiving behaviors; and to extend knowledge of urban environments that influence and alter health, and reduce health disparities.
+- To prepare nursing scholars who will test, generate and extend knowledge related to individual, family, and community health-related behaviors; and to extend knowledge of urban environments that influence and alter health, and reduce health disparities.

 - To prepare leaders for the discipline and profession of nursing.